brendacs/colludia-gatsby/src/content/posts/review/2020-06-12-heartbreak-emily-is-away.markdown

 _Emily is Away_ is in a weird spot for me emotionally in that there's both nostalgia and current relevance.
 On one hand, I remember the awkward conversations on the messenger program AIM, the cute profile pictures that changed like the weather, and the clickety sounds of old keyboards and fat laptops.
 On the other hand, the characters experience what college is like, a common stage in many people’s lives, that I’m currently living through.

 The story is set over the course of five years, with the main character and Emily speaking what seems like once every year as they fly through college.
-It's not so much a coming-of-age story as it is a cold splash of reality thrown into my face—the conversations unravel a story about the two main characters in a way that doesn't waste any time.
+It's not so much a coming-of-age story as it is a cold splash of reality thrown into my face — the conversations unravel a story about the two main characters in a way that doesn't waste any time.
 I felt a little bit of those old days seep into my gameplay.

 ![Instant messaging dialogue with response choices][image1]